fsprojects/Paket/docs/content/nuget-dependencies.md

 The dependencies of your project are defined by the `nuget "<package ID>" "<version constraint>"` statement.

-Paket currently supports only NuGet packages, but [we're evaluating other options](https://github.com/fsprojects/Paket/issues/9).
+Paket also supports file dependencies, such as [referencing files directly from GitHub repositories](github-dependencies.html).

 <div id="package-id"></div>
 ### Package ID